grafana/plugin-tools/docusaurus/docs/reference/ui-extensions.md

 sidebar_position: 50
 ---

-This page describes the UI Extensions API in detail.
+This page describes the UI extensions API in detail.

 ## Extension points in Grafana